hectorpefo/prepublication/_posts/2020-01-19-Duck-Rocks.md

 ### Extra Credit

-For a larger number $N$ of ducks, we will use a simplification.
+For a larger number $N$ of ducks, I did not see a path to an exact expectation, so we will use a simplification.
 We still think of the individual ducks as moving randomly among the rocks, alternating between sides and non-sides, but ignoring history otherwise.
-Each side rock is chosen $1/4$ of the time at odd minutes, Since the center has twice the number of adjacent side rocks as each corner, it is chosen $1/3$ of the time at even minutes, compared to $1/6$ for side rocks.
+Each side rock is chosen $1/4$ of the time at odd minutes, Since the center has twice the number of adjacent side rocks as each corner, it is chosen $1/3$ of the time at even minutes, compared to $1/6$ for corner rocks.

 Then, on an odd minute, the chance that all the ducks are at one rock is $1/4^{N-1}$, and on an even minute, the chance is $1/3^N + 4/6^N$.
 The average of these two values is our estimate of the probability that they will be on a single rock at a given minute, and the estimated expectation for the first such minute is its reciprocal, or: